-- 1) To the best of our knowledge, BLOWN is the first provably secure protocol that is specifically designed for wireless networks under a realistic adversarial SINR model. - A novel, general Proof-of-Channel consensus protocol is proposed in this paper, which leverages the natural properties of wireless networks such as broadcast communications and channel competitions. - 3) We develop a UC-style protocol for BLOWN and formally prove BLOWN's persistence and liveness properties by showing that it satisfies concrete chain growth, common prefix, chain quality properties. - 4) Finally, extensive simulation studies are conducted to validate our theoretical analysis.
+- 1) To the best of our knowledge, BLOWN is the first provably secure protocol that is specifically designed for single-hop wireless networks under a realistic adversarial SINR model. - A novel, general Proof-of-Channel consensus protocol is proposed in this paper, which leverages the natural properties of wireless networks such

+- as broadcast communications and channel competitions - 3) We develop a UC-style protocol for BLOWN and formally prove BLOWN's persistence and liveness properties by showing that it satisfies concrete chain growth, common prefix, chain quality properties. - 4) Finally, extensive simulation studies are conducted to validate our theoretical analysis.

 The rest of the paper is organized as follows.
-Section 2 introduces the most related works on state-of-theart blockchain protocols.
+Section 2 introduces the most related works on state-of-the-art blockchain protocols.
 Section 3 presents our models and assumptions.
 In Section 4, the two-phase BLOWN protocol is explained in detail.
-Security properties of BLOWN are analyzed in Section 5, which discusses jamming-resistant communications, double-spending attacks, and Sybil attacks.
+Security properties of BLOWN are analyzed in Section 5.
 We report the results of our simulation studies in Section 6 and conclude this paper in Section 7.